amraboelela/swift/docs/Android.md

 || exit 1
 ```

-Now change the libraries file names on the last step of th build, by adding `swift` at the end of each one, by changing:
+Finally change the libraries file names on the last step of the build, by adding `swift` at the end of each one, by changing:

 ```
 for f in libicudata libicutest libicui18n libicuio libicule libiculx libicutu libicuuc; do